 The Lasermill can be reconfigured remotely via software enhancements to perform additional functions and to process new materials as they become available.

-Using a touch screen, the user simply selects the file corresponding to the restoration to be made from a network directory, inserts a block mounted on a magnetic holder into the machine, and initiates the fully automatic laser milling process.
-The user can be prompted remotely once the milling operation is complete to retrieve the finished restoration.
+Using a touch screen, the file corresponding to the restoration to be made is chosen from a network directory.
+A block is then inserted and mounted on a magnetic holder, and the fully-automatic laser milling process is initiated.
+A remote prompt is available to alert the user the milling operation is complete.